pandorian7/quizer/plan.md

 # Resturcture databse.js , questions.js and quizes.js ✅

-> PUT /api/quizes/{id}
+> PUT /api/quizes/{id} ✅
+> Delete /api/quizes/{id} ✅

+change of plans

+- there's no option to create individual questions - this is much simpler quiestions are created under quizes

 # BUGS

 - unwanted behaviour in /question ✅ fixed using layout groups
-- await res.json() might fail if your did not send a valid json object
+- await res.json() might fail if user did not send a valid json object